KamilRybacki/KafkaPromAgent/README.md

 # Kafka+PrometheusAgent (KPA) stack

-Custom ansible roles for deploying Prometheus in Agent mode that scrapes metrics from configured targets and sends them to a Kafka topic.
+Custom Ansible roles for deploying Prometheus in Agent mode that scrapes metrics from configured targets and sends them to a Kafka topic.
 The [Kafka adapter] is used as a remote write endpoint for Prometheus.